spatstat/Aalborg2022/docs/index.md

 `install.packages("spatstat", dependencies = TRUE)`

-## Course materials for day 1 and 2 (lecturers Rasmus Waagepetersen and Ege Rubak)
+## Monday and Tuesday (lecturers Rasmus Waagepetersen and Ege Rubak)

-Days 1 and 2 (Monday and Tuesday) are divided into a morning and afternoon session for a total of four sessions during the first two days.
+These days are divided into a morning and afternoon session for a total of four sessions.

 Each session consists of:

 1. A lecture based on [slides](./notes/lecturesRW.pdf)